PMendes88/Global-Superstore-Sales-Analysis/README.md

 # Overview

-A beginning-to-end analysis of the Global Superstore dataset during the years 2011-2014 using SQL and Power BI to uncover insights into sales, profit, customer segments, shipping methods, and others.
+A beginning-to-end analysis of the Global Superstore dataset during the years 2011-2014 using SQL and Power BI to uncover insights into sales, profit, customer, segments, shipping methods, and others.
 This project was created to practice full workflow skills in SQL querying, data cleaning, and data visualization.

 # Main files to explore:

 - README.md → project explanation
 - Power BI dashboard → powerbi/visualisations.pbix
-- SQL queries → sql/sql_queries.sql
+- SQL queries → sql/...

 # Dataset

+The data for the Global-Superstore analysis was gathered from Kaggle which contains several different useful parameters for analysis including clients, sales, profit, order date, category, segment, region, country, shipping cost, among many others.
 - File: superstore.csv
 - Source: Kaggle
 - Rows / Columns: 102,580 rows × 26 columns

 # Questions

+These are some of the questions that I self-imposed in order to practice my data analysis skill-set.
 1. Which product categories generate the most sales and profit?
 2. What is the monthly revenue trend over time for the latest year?
 3. Which customer segment is most profitable?